omarirfa/Senti_AI/README.md

 **Updates**

 * The Model needs to be fine-tuned for improved precision towards analyzing the sentiment of the text.
-* Graph and charts for understanding sentiment trends has to be developed.
+* Graph and Charts for understanding sentiment trends has to be developed.
 * Backward compatibility of the app can be improved.
 * WorkManager class needs to be added to provide support for reminder.
 * Settings preference needs to be provided to the user, so that the user can decide what features are to be turned on and off.